 A board could not manage its many duties, consider important issues or develop resources without the work of committees.
-Effective board committees
+Effective board committees are central to managing the many responsibilities

 Key Points

 What is a board committee and how is it formed?